chocolatey/choco-wiki/Installation.md

 ## Upgrading Chocolatey

 Once installed, Chocolatey can be upgraded in exactly the same way as any other package that has been installed using Chocolatey.
-Simply use the command:
+Simply use the command to install the latest stable release of Chocolatey:

 ~~~
 choco upgrade chocolatey
 ~~~

-to install the latest release of Chocolatey, and:
+OR to install the absolute latest version including possible pre-releases of Chocolatey:

 ~~~
 choco upgrade chocolatey -pre
 ~~~

-to install the latest pre-release version of Chocolatey.